Arjun-Patel1/trader-sentiment-analysis/README.md

 Then for analysis I did Average and Visualize Closed PnL by Sentiment and then Total Number of Trades per Sentiment, Average Trade Size (USD) per Sentiment.

-IN RESULTS I FOUND OUT THAT DURING "FEAR" THEY EARN MAX PROFIT AND DURING GREED MAXIMUM LOSS
+IN RESULTS I SAW THAT DURING "FEAR" THEY EARN MAX PROFIT AND DURING GREED MAXIMUM LOSS